lechab/newstatpress/README.md

 - [ ] Generate extenal API interfaces
 - [ ] Add'version' in external API
 - [ ] Change days calculation into prune functions
-- add number on the websit in the overview page
+- [ ] add number of visitors online in the overview page
 - add jquery for credit page
+- [ ] Database migration routine with unique name

 ## 0.9.7

 User interface changes:
-- [x] Added New option : overview stats calculation method (global distinct ip OR sum of each day)
+- [x] Added New option in Overview Tab : overview stats calculation method (global distinct ip OR sum of each day)
+- [x] Added New options in General Tab : capabilities of some menus
 - [x] Added New information 'Visitors RSS Feeds' in Overview page

+Core changes:
+- [x] Updated OS definition
+- [x] Updated Browser definition

 ## 0.9.6
 Released date: 2015-02-21